Fliplet/fliplet-cli/docs/URLs-and-IP-Addresses.md

 Note that using static IP address filtering is not considered a safe and effective means of protection.
 For example, an attacker could set up a malicious Fliplet app which could share the same IP address range as your app.
 Instead, we suggest that you take a [defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) approach using Single-Sign-On (e.g. SAML2).

+In regards to ports, you must allow traffic for **TCP ports 80 and 443**.

 ## URLs for all Fliplet Services